Ion District: Community benefits agreement

-In January 2020, Turner announced that the City of Houston would negotiate a community benefits agreement (CBA) with RMC in response to concerns about community impact raised by individuals representing a variety of organizations largely concentrated in the nearby Third Ward, a neighborhood to the east of the Ion.
-The Ion's groundbreaking ceremony in July 2019 had also attracted students from Rice, Texas Southern University, the University of Houston and local high schools, who had formed the Student Coalition for a Just and Equitable Innovation Corridor to advocate for community benefits.
+At the Ion's groundbreaking ceremony in July 2019, students from Rice, Texas Southern University, the University of Houston and local high schools, who had formed the Student Coalition for a Just and Equitable Innovation Corridor to advocate for a community benefits agreement.
 In January 2020, representatives of 17 student groups wrote a letter to university president Leebron asking RMC to guarantee community benefits to local residents.
 Students asked Rice to collaborate with the Houston Coalition for Equitable Development Without Displacement (HCEDD), a group of community organizations, residents, and students concerned about the potential gentrification of the Third Ward, a historically and predominantly African-American community.
-The group tried to develop an exclusive and separate CBA with RMC which would not include the City of Houston as the counterparty.
+The group tried to develop an exclusive and separate CBA with RMC which would not include the City of Houston as the counterparty, in alignment with the widely accepted definition of a CBA.

+Later in January 2020, Turner announced that the City of Houston would negotiate a "community benefits agreement" (CBA) with RMC in response to concerns about community impact raised by individuals representing a variety of organizations largely concentrated in the nearby Third Ward, a neighborhood to the east of the Ion.
+Such an agreement is typically considered a development agreement, as it is between a developer and a local governmental planning agency, rather than between a developer and a community coalition.

-After Turner and Rice agreed to negotiate a CBA, RMC and the City of Houston organized a workshop series which included a presentation of the district, a panel discussion of community experts, and breakout sessions for public input.
-Following the series, RMC convened a working group of civic and community stakeholders to help identify commitments to be documented in the CBA between Rice and the City of Houston.
+After Turner and Rice agreed to negotiate a development agreement, RMC and the City of Houston organized a workshop series which included a presentation of the district, a panel discussion of community experts, and breakout sessions for public input.
+Following the series, RMC convened a working group of civic and community stakeholders to help identify commitments to be documented in the development agreement between Rice and the City of Houston.
 Stakeholders included representatives from Houston's Black and Hispanic chambers of commerce as well as residents of communities surrounding the district.
-RMC invited HCEDD to participate in the working group.
+After meeting with HCEDD's eight-member negotiation team representing 32 organizations, RMC offered HCEDD four positions to participate in the working group.
 After several months, the working group produced a report that recommended commitments for both Rice and the City of Houston in three focus areas of economic opportunity: housing affordability, inclusive contracting, and hiring.
-HCEDD, which did not participate in the working group after being offered four positions, criticized the working group's report and process saying the "recommendations did not go far enough".
+HCEDD, which did not participate in the working group after not being allowed to participate in full with their elected negotiation team, criticized the working group's report and process saying the "recommendations did not go far enough".